Ricola: Ricola herb gardens

 The herbs used to produce Ricola's cough drops are not cultivated in these gardens, but in natural plantations in the Swiss mountains in accordance with strict organic or BioSuisse guidelines.
 Ricola ensures that its cultivation areas are not situated near industrial sites or the road networks to avoid contact with harmful pollutants.
 Over 100 self-managed farms are under contract to Ricola in the Valais, Emmental, Puschlav and the Jura Mountains, in Central Switzerland and Ticino.
+They grow the herbs for Ricola products on an area equivalent to 124 soccer fields.
 No pesticides, insecticides or herbicides are used in herb cultivation.